About the Historic Insight in AdviserGo

 3. Use the slider handles to select a period of past market performance. for the Historic insight to apply to the future returns in your plan.

 Tip – Move your cursor over the years in the historical timeline to see how the S&P 500 performed.
-This will give you some idea of the cycle the Historic insight will be modelling.
+This will give you some idea of the cycle that the Historic insight will be modelling.

 If the period you select is shorter than the timespan in your plan, as will likely be the case, then the market cycle will repeat.
 For example, if your financial plan is sixty years long and you select a ten-year period of past market performance, the insight will repeat the market cycle six times over the course of the plan.